-Another participant spoke of the heteronormativity and hyper-sexualisation of LGBTQI+ communities by their Christian faith leadership.
-"Everything's on the back foot" as an LGBTQ person, because of the idea of "inherent 'sinfulness'", they said.
-A local faith leader themselves, they went on to describe a scenario in which they had been urgently called by a church authority while away on holiday abroad, as they had posted about their trip with other gay men on social media:
+Another participant spoke of the heteronormativity and hyper-sexualisation of LGBTQI+ communities by their faith leadership.
+"Everything's on the back foot" as an LGBTQ person, because of the idea of "inherent 'sinfulness'", they said:

-"There is that sense that you're on the back foot for being in a certain place with a certain group of people [...] skating on thin ice, where I'm sure plenty of sexual immorality can happen in a Wetherspoons, but that isn't mentioned, because it's imagined as a heteronormative space."
+"There is that sense that you're on the back foot for being in a certain place with a certain group of people [...] skating on thin ice"